infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 #### Theme Types and Helpers

-Update `src/theme/index.ts` to support both light and dark theme configurations and some helper functions to use later in our styling implementation:
+Update `src/theme/index.ts` to support both light and dark theme configurations and some helper functions to use later in our styling implementation.

+1. First we'll create the type definitions:

 ```tsx
 import type { StyleProp } from "react-native";